Zverik/15minute/README.md

 ## Publishing the visualization

 It's simple.
 Get the json file you've built in the last step and put it next to the `display/index.html`.
-Then open the html file and replace `nomme15.json` with the name of your file.
+Then open the html file and replace `nomme15` with the name of your file (which should have the `.json` extension).

 Optionally you can also tweak the initial `center` and `zoom` of the map, and initial values of layers and profile: